aquilesC/aquiles.me/content/content centric model of marketing.md

 Modeling on top of [[how the scientific mind works]], it is possible to think about how to structure content so that it fits into the different stages of the scientific method.

 - **Leadership content** is the type of content that positions a company as an innovator.
 This is the type of content that would trigger the *recognition* of a scientist needs.
 - **Education Content** is requires when the scientist is in the *exploration* phase.
 By presenting balanced evidence it is possible to persuade a scientist to formulate a hypothesis around a given technology.
+(See: [[Education content for sales]]).
 - **Persuassion Content** is meant to provide evidence of the value proposition.
 Is the technology going to address the problems the scientist recognized.
 This is the *validation* of the commercially available solution.

 ![The Golden Circle for Content Centric Model](/images/the_golden_circle.png)